MrMdAkKhan/Cyclistic-Bike-Share-Analysis/README.md

 **4. Which month has the most number of riders for both members and casual riders?**

+Ans.
+Both casual and member riders use bikes more in the summer, particularly in July and August

 ![p-6](https://github.com/MrMdAkKhan/Cyclistic-Bike-Share-Analysis/assets/163100067/6443c2c0-f761-48fa-b535-78bf1134ac53)

 ![p-7](https://github.com/MrMdAkKhan/Cyclistic-Bike-Share-Analysis/assets/163100067/5e565b9e-3d73-45ea-b3ed-1151d92a062e)

 **5. What time do both users usually start their trip?**

+Ans.
+Trips for both members and casual riders often start around 5 PM.

 ![p-8](https://github.com/MrMdAkKhan/Cyclistic-Bike-Share-Analysis/assets/163100067/851aff51-fbef-4873-a2bf-17de63eb5f48)